-Corticosteroids: Increased risk of gastrointestinal ulceration or bleeding (See section 4.4).
+Corticosteroids: Increased risk of GI ulceration or bleeding.
+See section 4.4 Special Warnings and Special Precautions for use.

-Anti-coagulants and sulphonylureas: NSAIDs may enhance the effects of anti-coagulants, such as warfarin and heparin (See section 4.4).
+Anti-coagulants and sulphonylureas: NSAIDs may enhance the effects of anticoagulants, such as warfarin and heparin.
+See section 4.4 Special Warnings and Special Precautions for use.